 A Reel Drag

-Offshore spinners must have smooth and powerful drags to handle the speed and strength of today’s offshore quarry.
+Offshore spinning reels must have smooth and powerful drags to handle the speed and strength of today’s offshore quarry.
 Fortunately, most oversize spinning reels are pushing 40 to 55 pounds of drag.
 With any fish pulling more than 30 pounds of pressure, you’ll likely have to grasp your rod with a death grip.

 The Shimano Stella 20000 SW has a maximum drag of 55.1 pounds.
 Does that mean the reel can lift a 55-pound weight from the ground?